Night-Mode/global-happiness/README.md

 ├── index.html # Main page with tab navigation and layout ├── README.md # Project overview and setup instructions
-├── script.js # Handles tab switching and chart module loading └── styles.css # Styles for layout, fonts, and visual elements
+├── script.js # Handles tab switching and chart module loading └── styles.css # Styles for layout, fonts, and visual elements.

 ## How to Use